 Unfortunately, when we overuse or overwork our bodies – which is common – we can develop a condition known as “tendonitis” also known as "tendinitis."
 Specifically, this condition occurs when our tendons (bands of tissue that connect our muscles to our bones), either become inflamed, irritated or tear.

 Tendons are found throughout our bodies, and range from small and delicate to large.
-When we repeat a motion, or do a motion too quickly (i.e. training at the gym), tendinitis can form.
+When we repeat a motion, or do a motion too quickly (e.g. weight lifting, rowing, tennis, etc.), tendinitis can form.

 Types of tendinitis